 At first, I hesitated to buy a “gadget” that vacuums my house at the touch of a button.
 Luckily, we have wonderful neighbors that not only lend us a cup of sugar when we need it but let us take home and test drive their Roomba, who they’ve named “Sonny”, for a week.
 It may be true that we kept “him” for longer but that is unconfirmed.

-Continue reading What To Say When The Furballs Are Bigger Than Your Furball
+Continue reading What To Say When The Furballs Are Getting Bigger; Cat Fur Management

-When we recently moved into our new home, we knew that we wanted to put the litter boxes in the basement.
+When we recently moved into our new home and we knew that we wanted to put the litter boxes in the basement.
 Not that we don’t love our furry girls, we just don’t love seeing the boxes, plus they get a little added privacy while doing their business (and who doesn’t want their privacy).
-The new house has a door that blocks the stairs to the basement and obviously, our kitties can’t open doors for themselves, despite their best efforts (if they could, then I’d be writing a different story!).
+The new house has a door at the top of the basement stairs and obviously, our kitties (usually) can’t open doors for themselves, despite their best efforts (if they could, then I’d be writing a different story!).
 I scoured the web for a solution finding a plethora of exterior pet doors.
 Finally, I found the cat door by Cathole.
 Reviews on a few websites only sang praises for this product, so I immediately added it to my online cart and within a few days, it was at my door.

 Continue reading Cat In The Hole; A Cat Door For Everyone!

-Continue reading The Dalai Lama’s Cat, A Must Read!
+Continue reading The Dalai Lama’s Cat; A Cat Book Review

 During the summer months, keeping cool isn’t only a priority for us but also for our furry loved ones.
 Since I currently don’t have AC, (gasp!)
-I do get a little worried when for my girls when the temperature starts to creep up.
-So, a few things that I found helpful for keeping my kitties comfortable:
+I do get a little worried for my girls when the temperature starts to creep up.
+So, a few things that I found helpful for keeping my cats cool and comfortable:

 One ordinary day, during an ordinary shopping trip to the local wholesale club, I found something interesting; refrigerated cat food!
 It caught my attention because, well, anything cat related catches my attention, but will I deem it good enough for my girls?
 They’re on a grain free diet, for no reason other than it seems to be the healthiest choice, so my first reaction is always to read the ingredient list.
 Holy tamole!
 Not only is it grain free but everything on the list is ‘real’ food and the ingredient list is broken down by ingredients and vitamins &minerals and claims to be lightly cooked and not processed to preserve the integrity of the nutrients.
 Let’s give this a try!

-An alarming title but a delightful read!
-This is brought to you by the creator of theoatmeal.com.
-Matthew Inman takes his insight and factoids and makes them entertaining.
+This cat book review is near and dear to me.
+As I’m a big fan of the creator and his illustrative work.
+How To Know If Your Cat Is Plotting To Kill You has an alarming title but is a delightful read for the feline obsessed!
+This is brought to you by the creator of the hilariously awesome website; The Oatmeal.
+Matthew Inman takes his insights and factoids about cats and makes them entertaining.
 He captures the true essence of quirkiness that is typical feline behavior.
 He undoubtedly has an affinity for cats, hence the book and the numerous blog posts that center around feline antics that are sure to you giggle!
+He may be as obsessed with his cat as the rest of us are!

-Continue reading How To Know If Your Cat Is Plotting To Kill You Book Review
+Continue reading How To Know If Your Cat Is Plotting To Kill You; A Cat Book Review

 As it normally goes, I was eyeing up the next feline-oriented purchase, trying to decide if it will be a major success or snubbed like the pile of orphaned toys it the cat toybox.
 I don’t remember where I first saw the Hepper Pod but instantly thought it was awesome.
-Any piece of cat furniture that’s aesthetic and functional is a win-win!
+Any piece of cat furniture that’s aesthetic and functional is a win-win, so here’s our Hepper Pod review!

 As a society, we are moving in a greener direction.
 As pet owners, we are pampering our pets, feeding them high quality food but are we thinking about their carbon paw print?
 Pets Gone Green, by Eve Adamson, gives a great overview of what you can do to be a greener pet parent.
 She addresses everything from reasons to buy organic toys, to pet ‘themed’ composting.
 The author is admittedly a dog person but includes the feline perspective when she can and most of her points are applicable to any pet.